ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Penny Woodward likes to take the time to listen to what's going on in her garden and learns from the sounds she hears.
+In amongst all the gardening tasks on her to-do list, Penny Woodward likes to take the time to listen to what's going on in her garden and learn from the sounds she hears.

 When I wander out into my garden, I try to remember to look for the new growth, the flowers that weren’t open last time, a butterfly or bee I haven’t seen before… instead of just seeing the weeds or the mess more generally.